MeltwaterArchive/datasift-python/README.md

 Changelog
 ---------

+* v.0.4.0 Added support for Historic queries and Push delivery (????-??-??)

 * v.0.3.0 Added SSL support and fixed a reconnection bug (2012-05-16)

   The SSL support is enabled by default and can be disabled by passing false as